aleclarson/tar-install/README.md

 ```

 Per the example above, `lodash` would be installed at `/path/to/parent/lodash-4.17.5`.
-The `install` promise would resolve with `{path, stdout, stderr}` if the package is not
+The `install` promise resolves with the destination path.
-already installed.
-Otherwise, the `stdout` and `stderr` properties are omitted.

-The `stdout` and `stderr` strings are from `npm install` executed in the package directory.

-The root directory is created if it doesn't exist, and
-it defaults to the working directory.
+The root directory is created if it doesn't exist, and it defaults to the working directory.

 You can use https://github.com/aleclarson/tar-url to obtain the url.